Martin Kove: Career

-In 2017 he appeared in an episode of the Goldbergs as master John in reference to his karate kid persona.

-In 2018, Kove again returned to the character of Kreese for the YouTube Premium web series Cobra Kai, a continuation of The Karate Kid franchise set 34 years after the original film.
+In 2017, Kove appeared in an episode of The Goldbergs as master John, in reference to his role in The Karate Kid.
+The following year, Kove returned to the character of Kreese for the YouTube Premium web series Cobra Kai, a continuation of The Karate Kid franchise set 34 years after the original film.
 The series debuted on May 2, 2018, and was met with critical success.
 The show was renewed for a second season, which was published on April 24, 2019.
-In June 2020, Netflix purchased the series, producing a third, fourth, fifth and sixth season.
+In June 2020, Netflix purchased the series, producing a third, fourth, fifth, and sixth season.

 In 2019, Kove parodied his Karate Kid character in a QuickBooks commercial, in which a kinder, gentler Kreese runs a "Koala Kai" dojo of preteen students who are encouraged to "support the leg" and to show "more mercy."'
-He received praise for his role in the short film The Roommates taking home best supporting actor at the 2020 Oceanside International Film Festival.
-He also played a lead role in the 2019 film VFW and made a appearance in Once Upon a Time in Hollywood.
+Kove received praise for his role in the short film The Roommates taking home best supporting actor at the 2020 Oceanside International Film Festival.
+He also played a lead role in the 2019 film VFW and made an appearance in Once Upon a Time in Hollywood.

 Kove was one of the celebrities competing on season 30 of Dancing with the Stars in 2021.
 He and his professional dance partner, Britt Stewart, were the first couple to be eliminated.
-In January of 2022 Kove and his two children started a podcast with his two children which ran till June of that same year.
-He started in the 2023 western film Far Haven and the 2024 film Fight Another day.
+In January 2022 Kove and his two children started a podcast which ran until June of that same year.
+He starred in the 2023 western film Far Haven and the 2024 film Fight Another day.